Look Around (Apple)

-Apple Look Around is a technology featured in Apple Maps that provides interactive panoramas from positions along a number of streets in various countries.
+Look Around is a technology featured in Apple Maps that provides interactive panoramas from positions along a number of streets in various countries.

 Look Around allows the user to view 360° street-level imagery, with smooth transitions as the scene is navigated.
 Look Around was introduced with iOS 13 at Apple Worldwide Developers Conference in June 2019.
 It was publicly released as part of iOS 13 on September 19, 2019.

 Background

 In early 2015, vehicles equipped with twelve cameras and lidar sensors were seen in a variety of locations in the United States.
 These vehicles were owned by Apple and were also seen in places like the United Kingdom, Ireland, France, and Sweden.
 In June 2015, Apple stated on its website that the vehicles were collecting data to improve Apple Maps.
 Also, Apple claimed to secure privacy by making faces and license plates unrecognizable.
 In 2018 Apple confirmed in an article that it was rebuilding Apple Maps, with the first results rolled out in California.

-In 2017, Apple had started mapping Spain, Portugal, Croatia, and Slovenia.
-A year later, in 2018, Apple had started collecting imagery in Japan.
+In 2017, Apple started surveying Spain, Portugal, Croatia, and Slovenia.
+A year later, in 2018, Apple started collecting imagery in Japan.

 In May 2019, Apple announced plans to begin collecting data for Apple Maps in Canada.

-Overall in 2019, Apple had started collecting imagery in Andorra, Canada, San Marino, Germany and Australia.
+Overall in 2019, Apple started collecting imagery in Andorra, Canada, San Marino, Germany and Australia.

 During WWDC on June 22, 2020, Apple announced its new maps would be coming to Ireland, the United Kingdom, and Canada later in the year.

-Overall in 2020, Apple had started collecting imagery in Monaco, Belgium, the Netherlands, Finland, Norway, Israel, New Zealand and Singapore.
+Overall in 2020, Apple started collecting imagery in Monaco, Belgium, the Netherlands, Finland, Norway, Israel, New Zealand and Singapore.

 During WWDC 2021 on June 7, 2021, Apple announced that Spain and Portugal would receive the new maps that day, with both Australia and Italy getting them later in the year.
 On September 10, 2021, Apple published new map data in Andorra, Italy, San Marino, and Vatican City.
 Apple began testing its new maps in Australia on October 19, 2021, publishing the new data on December 9, 2021.

 Overall in 2021, Apple started collecting imagery in Hungary, Hong Kong, Luxembourg, Liechtenstein, Poland, the Czech Republic, Austria, Switzerland, and Taiwan.

 On March 7, 2022, Apple started collecting imagery in Greece.
 On March 4, 2022, Apple began testing its new map in Germany and Singapore.
 On April 21, 2022, Munich and most of Singapore received Look Around alongside the new maps.
 On May 14, 2022, Apple started collecting imagery in Denmark.
 On May 29, 2022, Apple began testing its new map in France, Monaco, and New Zealand, with the maps launching on July 7, 2022.
 On June 3, 2022, Apple announced a first round of imagery collection in Mexico, which began in August 2022.
 During Apple's WWDC event in June 2022, it was announced that eleven new countries would receive the new maps by the end of the year, including Belgium, Israel, Liechtenstein, Luxembourg, Netherlands, Palestinian Territories, Saudi Arabia, and Switzerland.
 The Look Around feature was enabled in all of Germany on July 25, 2022.